-He is the founding editor and chief writer for The Teeming Brain, a blog about religion, horror, the paranormal, creativity, consciousness, and culture, with an additional focus on tracking apocalyptic and dystopian trends in science, technology, politics, ecology, economics, the media, the arts, education, and society at large.
+He is the founding editor and chief writer for The Teeming Brain, a blog about religion, horror, creativity, consciousness, apocalypse, dystopia, and the weird, with an additional wide-angle focus on the intersection of these areas with the arts, the mass media, psychology, education, science, technology, politics, ecology, economics, and society at large.

 He has been a panelist and reader at The World Fantasy Convention, The World Horror Convention, MythosCon, and ArmadilloCon.
 In 2014 he was an invited panelist at Baylor University’s Faith and Film symposium.
 In 2008 he was a guest of honor at MoCon III: The Intersection of Art, Spirituality, and Gender.
-He has been a guest on Expanding Mind, Darkness Radio, Spiritually Raw, the Mancow Muller Show, and other radio shows and podcasts to talk about his experiences with sleep paralysis and nocturnal assault, and to discuss their implications for our collective understanding of creativity, psychology, and reality.
+He has been a guest on Expanding Mind, Weird Studies, Darkness Radio, Spiritually Raw, the Mancow Muller Show, This Is Horror, and other radio shows and podcasts to talk about writing, horror fiction, the intersection between religion/spirituality and horror, and his experiences with sleep paralysis and nocturnal assault, and to discuss the implications of the latter for our collective understanding of creativity, psychology, and reality.

-He is also a long-time pianist, keyboardist, and composer.
-Former careers include high school teacher, piano salesman, corporate communications specialist, media producer for a large state university, and video director for country music legend Glen Campbell.
+He is also a longtime pianist, keyboardist, and composer.
+In a separate and parallel life, he is a Vice President at a community college in Texas, where he also teaches English and world religions.
+Former careers include high school teacher, piano salesman, corporate communications specialist, media producer for a large state university, and video director for country and pop music legend Glen Campbell.